Homotopy Groups of Diagonal Complements: Preliminaries

-\ble If $S$ is the unit sphere in $H = \{(v_1,\ldots, v_n)\in (\bbr^k)^n, \sum v_i = 0\}$, and if $\sn$ acts on $H$, and hence on $S$, by permutation of coordinates, then the quotient $Q_{n,k}:=S/\sn$ is simply connected whenever $n\geq 3$. \ele
+\ble If $S$ is the unit sphere in $H = \{(v_1,\ldots, v_n)\in (\bbr^k)^n, \sum v_i = 0\}$, and if $\sn$ acts on $H$, and hence on $S$, by permutation of coordinates, then the quotient $Q_{n,k}:=S/\sn$ is simply connected whenever $nk-k-1\geq 2$. \ele

-\begin{proof} We use the following useful theorem of Armstrong \cite{armstrong} (see also \cite{ronnie}, chapter 11): let $G$ be a discontinuous group of homeomorphisms of a path connected, simply connected, locally compact metric space $X$, and let $H$ be the normal subgroup of $G$ generated by those elements which have fixed points, then the fundamental group of the orbit space $X/G$ is isomorphic to the factor group $G/H$.
+\begin{proof} We use the following useful main result of Armstrong \cite{armstrong}: let $G$ be a discontinuous group of homeomorphisms of a path connected, simply connected, locally compact metric space $X$, and let $H$ be the normal subgroup of $G$ generated by those elements which have fixed points, then the fundamental group of the orbit space $X/G$ is isomorphic to the factor group $G/H$.
 We apply this result to $G=\sn$ and $X=S$ which is simply connected.
 The point is that when $n\geq 3$, the fixed points of the permutation action are of the form $(v_1,\ldots, v_n)$ with $v_i=v_j$ for some $i<j$, which means that all transpositions are in $H$ and hence $G=H$. \end{proof}

-Interestingly, the sphere $S$ of Lemma \ref{trivial} is itself a complement of a fat diagonal.
-This is explained in the Proposition below.